Current Fellowship Programs

 EEG predominant fellows will have the opportunity to learn complex epilepsy patient management and to expertly read and interpret EEGs.
 These fellows will learn EMU monitoring, IOM, EEG, continuous EEG, Sleep medicine.
 They will learn from experts how to evaluate patients for possible surgical interventions.
 They will see patients from a variety of adult and pediatric clinics and learn outpatient and inpatient seizure management.
 These fellows will be board eligible in the ABPN-added qualifications in Clinical Neurophysiology boards.

-Faculty: David M. Labiner, MD (Director); Kendra Drake, MD; Myrka Torres, MD
+Faculty: David M. Labiner, MD (Director); Myrka Torres, MD

-During this one year ACGME-accredited vascular neurology fellowship program, the fellow will receive comprehensive interdisciplinary training in all aspects of clinical care for patients with stroke and related cerebrovascular diseases.
-The fellowship experience will include training with vascular neurologists, vascular neurosurgeons, neuroradiologists, critical care specialists, physical medicine and rehabilitation specialists, neuroscience nursing, basic science vascular neurology researchers, and emergency medicine physicians.
-Formal training will be provided in order to gain specialized knowledge in the science, pathology, clinical evaluation, diagnosis, and management of adults with stroke and cerebrovascular disease at a level beyond that expected of a general neurologist.
-In addition, the fellow will participate in and receive training in the conduct of clinical, epidemiological, and outcomes based stroke research.
-The primary site for the fellow’s education will be the University of Arizona Medical Center University Campus.
-Experiences will include both outpatient and inpatient care of adults with stroke and cerebrovascular diseases.
-Additional experiences will be available in carotid and transcranial doppler techniques, as well as catheter angiography and interventional procedures, as well as multimodal MRI and CT techniques.
+During this one year ACGME accredited vascular neurology fellowship, the fellows receive comprehensive interdisciplinary training in all aspects of clinical care for patients with stroke and related cerebrovascular diseases.
+The fellowship experience includes training with vascular neurologists, neurointerventionalists, vascular neurosurgeons, neuroradiologists, critical care specialists, physical medicine and rehabilitation specialists, neuroscience nursing, basic science vascular neurology researchers, and emergency medicine physicians.
+Formal training is provided in order to gain specialized knowledge in the science, pathology, clinical evaluation, diagnosis, and management of adults with stroke and cerebrovascular disease at a level beyond that expected of a general neurologist.
+In addition, the fellows participate and receive training in the conduct of clinical, epidemiological, and outcomes based stroke research.
+The primary site for the fellows’ education is the University of Arizona Medical Center University Campus - Banner University Medical Center (BUMCT).
+BUMCT is the only Joint Commission certified Comprehensive Stroke Center in Southern Arizona.
+The fellows also attend a weekly outpatient stroke clinic at our brand-new outpatient North Campus facility.
+Fellows also attend bimonthly Multidisciplinary Stroke Case Conferences.
+Additional experiences are available in carotid and transcranial Doppler techniques, catheter angiography and interventional procedures, as well as multimodal MRI and CT techniques.
 Participation in Clinical Research Studies is expected.
 A second year option with a focus on clinical research is available pending funding.

-For more information on any of our Fellowships, please contact Peggy Nolty, Program Manager, firstname.lastname@example.org or 520-626-3894.
+For more information on any of our Fellowships, please contact Regina Goeller, Program Manager, RGoeller@neurology.arizona.edu